jeremyw189/cordova-plugin-app-launcher/README.md

 0.1.0: initial version supporting Android and iOS

 ## 5. Credits
+Thank to [@nchutchind](https://github.com/nchutchind) the author of the original github repo.
 Special thanks to [@michael1t](https://github.com/michael1t) for sponsoring the development of the Extras portion of this plugin.

 ## 6. License